 Tummo is a Tibetan word, meaning fierce [woman] or inner fire.
 Practicing Tummo in Tantric Yoga harnesses the powerful psycho-physical energy that courses through the body and which most people either churn in a cauldron of chaotic thoughts and emotions or dissipate in pursuit of pleasure.
 A yogi or yogini consciously accumulates and then directs this fire to increase wisdom, burn the ignorant mind and attain liberation from the darkness of unawareness.
 Tummo is the aggressive fire which ignites from below the navel, pierces the chakras one by one and reaches the sky of the crown chakra.

-You can have this piece without a stone for $10 less.
+This is a two layered piece - rich with depth.
+You can have this piece without a stone for $10, $15 and $15 less.
 Email us if you want to do that or want a different stone than the garnet depicted here.